Cyberakr21/Detection-and-Monitoring-Homelab/README.md

 ![image alt](https://github.com/Cyberakr21/Windows-desktop-machine/blob/f55c1139b04ee0f316abf8d6f5943d7ff7cf1b9d/10%20dont%20have%20internet.jpg)

-At this point, accept all default and Windows 10 should be installed.
-Next you will install the tool that will allow you to have a fullscreen function:
+**At this point, accept all defaults, and Windows 10 should be installed.
+Next, you will install the tool that will allow you to have a fullscreen function:**

 ![image alt](https://github.com/Cyberakr21/Windows-desktop-machine/blob/f55c1139b04ee0f316abf8d6f5943d7ff7cf1b9d/11%20installation%20process%20in%20website.jpg)